What are REST APIs?

 - Customizing your view of network traffic data from SteelCentral NetProfiler alongside IT ticketing data

-Get more out of your Riverbed investment with Open APIs
+Get More Out of your Investment with Open APIs

 Our Open APIs give you the option to extend the value of your Riverbed infrastructure with customization, integration, and automation.